 The company’s vision was locked in decades ago when computers first began automating radio.
 Since then, Wedel has worked with more than a thousand stations, perfecting a suite of MediaSales products that cover CRM, Traffic and Billing, network balancing, analytics, scheduling, rights management, and campaign planning.

-Entirely browser-based and offering full integration between sales CRM and Traffic and Billing, Radio Workflow’s all-in-one, customizable management platform offers industry-specific services like spot separation, voice clashing, priority placements, and a log/clock editor.
-It even promises AI advancements and complex algorithms that work to learn from data and predict future sales opportunities.
+Entirely browser-based and offering full integration between sales CRM and Traffic and Billing, Radio Workflow’s all-in-one, customizable management platform offers industry-specific services like spot separation, voice clashing, priority placements, a log/clock editor, and even AI-powered generative text tools.
+It promises further AI advancements and complex algorithms that work to learn from data and predict future sales opportunities.

 Slotted here as much for being a Spotify case study as anything else, Salesforce is a major CRM player in a wide range of industries.
 Spotify used the cloud automation software for collaborating to hit sales targets as well as cultivating its much-beloved customer experience.
 But a company doesn’t have to be Spotify-sized to benefit from the feature functions offered by Salesforce, which includes automated administrative tasks, lead management, and sales forecasting.